cmunozmas/text_miner/README.md

 ## Python script execution configuration

-Python script for extrating keywords from a text
+Python script for extrating keywords from a text.
+This script uses nltk library